KEHUIYAO/stat628/README.md

 ## Repository structure:

 The repository contains the data analysis of the Bodyfat dataset.
-The repo consist of four parts:
+The repo consist of five parts:

 * a data folder called **data**, which contains the raw Bodyfat dataset.

 * a code folder called **code**, which contains the code about the data cleaning and visualization parts.

+* a image folder called **image**, which contains the images related to the data analysis procedure.

 * a web-based-app folder called **web based body fat calculator**, which contains a simple bodyfat calculator implemented by flask.

-* a file called **bodyfat_summary.ipynb**, which is the Jupyter Notebook containing the summary of our data analysis.
+* a file called **summary.ipynb**, which is the Jupyter Notebook containing the summary of our data analysis.

 ## Guidelines of using web-based bodyfat calculator: